Two of America’s Founders:

 In 1787, the 81-year-old Franklin was back in Philadelphia helping to create the U.S. Constitution.
 He was unhappy with the position taken by the Constitutional Convention on the slave trade.
 Always trusting what he perceived with his own senses, he observed in the 1760s that blacks have equal intelligence to whites.
 He was an abolitionist by the 1780s.
 His opinion on slavery did not carry the floor at Philadelphia, needless to say, and he eventually agreed that compromise on the issue was necessary if the Constitution was to find completion.
 That compromise saved the new nation but sowed the seeds of the American Civil War.

 In his 80s Franklin was as intellectually curious as ever.
 A visitor describes the sage: “I was highly delighted with the extensive knowledge he appeared to have of every subject….Every thing about him seems to diffuse an unrestrained freedom and happiness.”
 He became ill in April, 1790, in Philadelphia.
-He slipped into a coma at the very end; until then he was alert and cheerful, curious about what might come next.
+He slipped into a coma at the very end; until then he was alert and serene, curious about what might come next.
 He died on April 17 at the age of 84.

 Benjamin Franklin, though not a profound political thinker along the lines of John Locke or Thomas Jefferson, examined a profound political question in a nuts-and-bolts way – what might hold together a democratic nation?
-The answers for Franklin were hard work, free inquiry, compassion for those who suffer, skepticism of authority, a dollop of prayer to a non-denominational and benevolent God, a belief in the nobility of compromise, and above all, tolerance. ●
+The answers for Franklin were hard work, free inquiry, compassion for those who suffer, skepticism of big-noise authority figures, a dollop of prayer to a non-denominational and benevolent God, a belief in the nobility of compromise, and above all, tolerance. ●